 Tarlochan “Tar” Rakhra (2014) is a fourth year Business Administration major with a concentration in Finance at California State University, Fullerton (CSUF).
 Tar is a President Scholar at CSUF, which is a prestigious four-year full-ride merit scholarship given to a select amount of students each year.
 He is expected to graduate with honors in May 2016 and will be joining Grant Thornton as an Associate in their Business Advisory Services after graduation.
 While displaying academic excellence, he is fervently committed to serving his community and believes that the character built from selfless service will develop well-rounded young professionals.
 His continuous service to his community has had Tar recognized several times by his local community.
 In 2012, Tar was the recipient of ABC7’s Cool Kids Award, and then in 2014, Tar was also the recipient of the Civic Fellowship from the International Leadership Foundation (ILF), where he had the opportunity to intern for the White House Initiative on Asian Americans and Pacific Islanders (WHIAAPI).
 During his summer at WHIAAPI, Tar was exposed to many different issues that are faced by the Asian Americans and Pacific Islanders and through his work, he realized that it is his dream and passion to help all people of this great nation.
 Tarlochan plans to attend law school after completing his undergraduate degree at CSUF with dreams of a career in politics.

-Justin Lee (2014) Justin Lee is the research and administrative assistant for the Bipartisan Policy Center Advocacy Network (BPCAN).
-Prior to joining BPCAN, Lee was the 2015 fellowship coordinator for the International Leadership Foundation.
-He previously interned with the board of directors of the Export-Import Bank of the United States, the White House Office of Legislative Affairs, and Senator Robert Menendez (D-NJ).
-He has also held research roles at the Center for an Urban Future, which is a New York-based urban policy think tank, and Cornell University’s Survey Research Institute.
+Justin Lee (2013) is the research and administrative assistant for BPC Action.
+Prior to joining BPC Action Lee was the program coordinator for the International Leadership Foundation, an Asian-American civic organization.
+Lee interned with the White House Office of Legislative Affairs under President Obama, the board of directors of the Export-Import Bank of the United States as an International Leadership Foundation fellow, and U.S. Senator Robert Menendez.
 Lee is a cum laude graduate of Cornell University, where he earned a Bachelor of Arts in government and a minor in history.

 Van-Anh Su (2011) is a Corporate Strategy Fellow at FHI 360, a global development organization that addresses worldwide health and socioeconomic challenges through evidence-based, integrated, and locally driven solutions.
 Prior to joining FHI 360, Van-Anh worked as a Strategy and Business Development Analyst at DaVita HealthCare Partners, a Fortune 500 healthcare services company.
 Outside of work, she enjoys traveling, visiting museums, exploring bookstores and coffee shops, and training for half-marathons.
 Van-Anh graduated summa cum laude from Claremont McKenna College with a B.A. in Economics and International Relations, and was a 2011 ILF Civic Fellow with the U.S. Agency for International Development.